Blundetto is acting a little rattled after attacking a New York capo.

-Angelo Garepe comes by the gambling den that Blundetto is running to give him a placard that reads, “Because I’m the Boss…That’s Why!”
-Afterwards, he goes to buy a toy, possibly for his grandchild (we might remember from a previous episode that Angelo enjoys being a grandfather), and on the way home he gets pulled over by Billy and Philly Leotardo.
-The murder of Angelo in the trunk of Phil’s car is an indelible scene: Angelo begs for his life behind a bloodied plastic wrap before Phil ruthlessly sinks two bullets into him.
-But the scene is notable also because it is almost certainly a reference to the killing of Billy Batts in the movie GoodFellas.
+Angelo Garepe comes by the gambling den that Blundetto is running to give him a signboard that reads “Because I’m the Boss…That’s Why!”
+Afterwards, he goes to buy a toy, possibly for his grandchild (we might remember from a previous episode that Angelo enjoys being a grandfather).
+On the way home he gets pulled over by the Leotardo brothers, Billy and Phil.
+The imagery of Angelo being murdered in the trunk of Phil’s car is indelible: Angelo begs for his life behind a bloodied plastic wrap before Phil ruthlessly sinks two bullets into him.
+But the scene is also notable because it is almost certainly making a reference to the killing of Billy Batts in the movie GoodFellas.
 (Frank Vincent plays the whacker now but he was the whackee in film.)

 Some of Chase’s tracking shots at the Plaza Hotel reminded me of Kubrick’s camerawork at the Overlook Hotel in The Shining.
 But I don’t necessarily think that Chase is making a conscious reference to Kubrick’s film.
 The real parallel between this episode and The Shining may be the staggering amount of “armchair analysis” that viewers have done for both of these works.
 (For an interesting chronicle of the various theories and interpretations that some hardcore Shining fans have come up with, see the documentary Room 237.)